Section 4113 6:45p - 9:50p Fri Bus 263

 your login history and record a minor grade credit for your having

 logged in.
-Log in by next week.
+Log in by the end of Friday 9/21.
 After

 logging in, get out by running the "exit" command.